-In 2023, REN included a new objective within the ESG aggregate, called rating performance, which will assess the evolution of REN's performance in the main ESG indices, as well as its performance compared to the sector and its peers.
+In 2024 the, ESG aggregate, called rating performance, which will assess the evolution of REN's performance in the main ESG indices, as well as its performance compared to the sector and its peers, was maintained by REN.

-With this change, the assessment will continue to be based on three macro aggregates: financial, operational and ESG.
+The assessment will, consequently, continue to be based on three macro aggregates: financial, operational and ESG.
 Within the ESG aggregate, the weighting is now divided between four criteria: i) health and safety; ii) gender diversity; iii) reduction of greenhouse gas emissions; and iv) rating performance.

-Non-executive directors (including members of the Audit Committee) are entitled to fixed monthly remuneration, defined in line with the best practices observed at largescale companies in the Portuguese market.
-The remuneration policy for non executive members of the Board of Directors is guided by the main purpose of compensating the dedication and responsibility required for the performance of their duties.
+Non-executive directors (including members of the Audit Committee) are entitled to fixed monthly remuneration, defined in line with the best practices observed at large- scale companies in the Portuguese market.
+The remuneration policy for non-executive members of the Board of Directors is guided by the main purpose of compensating the dedication and responsibility required for the performance of their duties.
 The remuneration of the members of the Board of the General Meeting corresponds to an annual fixed sum.

-Currently, there are no approved variable remuneration plans or programmes that consist of the allocation of shares, options to acquire shares or other incentive schemes based on a variation of the price of shares for members of the management or supervisory bodies (or persons discharging managerial functions, within the meaning of Article 3(1) (23) of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014), without prejudice to the method of calculating medium/ long-term variable remuneration (MLTVR), as described below.
+Currently, there are no approved variable remuneration plans or programmes that consist of the allocation of shares, options to acquire shares or other incentive schemes based on a variation of the price of shares for members of the management or supervisory bodies (or persons discharging managerial functions, within the meaning of Article 3(1) (25) of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014), without prejudice to the method of calculating medium/ long-term variable remuneration (MLTVR), as described below.

-Furthermore, there is no system of retirement benefits for the members of the management or supervisory bodies (or persons discharging managerial functions, within the meaning of Article 3(1)(23) of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014).
+Furthermore, there is no system of retirement benefits for the members of the management or supervisory bodies (or persons discharging managerial functions, within the meaning of Article 3(1) (25) of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014).

-III.7.0.
+III.70.
 Information on how remuneration is structured so as to allow alignment of the interests of members of the management body with the Company's long-term interests, as well as how it is based on performance assessment and discourages taking on excessive risk

-As mentioned in III.6.9 above, non-executive directors' remuneration (including the members of the Audit Committee) consists exclusively of a fixed component, paid in 12 monthly instalments over the year, and is not connected to the performance or value of REN, meeting the applicable recommendations on this matter.
+As mentioned in III.6.9 above, nonexecutive directors' remuneration (including the members of the Audit Committee) consists exclusively of a fixed component, paid in 12 monthly instalments over the year, and is not connected to the performance or value of REN, meeting the applicable recommendations on this matter.

 The remuneration structure of executive directors consists of a fixed component and a variable component.
-There is adequate proportionality between both components, as explained in III.6.9. above and in greater detail described in Point 7 of Annex 1 of this Governance Report dedicated to the Annual Report on Remuneration of REN's Corporate Bodies.
+There is adequate proportionality between both components, as explained in III.69. above and in greater detail described in Point 7 of Annex 1 of this Governance Report dedicated to the Annual Report on Remuneration of REN's Corporate Bodies.

-III.7.1.
+III.71.
 Reference, if applicable, to the existence of a variable remuneration component and information on possible impact of performance assessment on this component